Acquiring customers is nice. Retaining customers is good. But turning your customers into brand advocates is best.

 There are times when people are talking about your brand on social channels even if you have not crafted any campaign.
 For instance, consider the below example where a person is talking about a restaurant on Facebook by tagging one of his friends and commenting:

 Monitor your social channels regularly.
-Endorse tweets or posts related to your brand or product/service by social audience on your social channels.
+Endorse tweets or posts related to your brand or product/service by the social audience on your social channels.
 Appreciate their efforts which in turn will encourage other social followers to do the same.
 In this tactic, you are not explicitly organizing a user-generated campaign on social media, but your customers are sharing their experience willingly.

 Take a look at how Amazon answered one of its customer’s unboxing video comments on Facebook: